Budget

 • receipts and shopping dockets

-• costs for annual and one-off expenses, like insurance and car registration.
+• annual and one-off costs, like insurance and car registration

 Use the simple money manager to do your budget.

 You can then see if you have money left over.
 You could use this for your savings.
-Set savings goals.
-That way you’ll know how much you need to save on a regular basis to reach your goals.
+You don’t need to have a large savings goal.
+Small goals are just as good.
+Setting a savings goal means you’ll know how much you need to save regularly to reach your goal.

 Remember to review your budget often to make sure it’s still working for you.
-A change in your income or expenses can affect your budget.
+A change in your income or costs can impact your budget.

 Simple money manager